pedes/fuzzy-octo-engine/home.md

 ### Or

-**Condition** : If Pet exists but Authorized User does not have required permissions.
+**Condition** : If Order exists but Authorized User does not have required permissions.

 **Code** : `403 FORBIDDEN`